Józef Murgot

-In the early 1960s Zryw Chorzów emerged as top academy of Poland.
-Its U-19 team twice won national championship (1960, 1961).
-In the 1961 Polish U-19 final, Zryw defeated 10-1 the U-19 team of Górnik Wałbrzych, and soon afterwards, several Zryw's players were called into Polish Under-18 National Team.
+In the early 1960s, Zryw Chorzów emerged as the top academy of Poland.
+Its under-19 team won the national championship twice, in 1960 and 1961.
+In the 1961 Polish U-19 final, Zryw won 10–1 over Górnik Wałbrzych, and soon afterwards, several Zryw's players were called up to the Poland under-18 team.
 In the 1961 UEFA European Under-18 Championship, Poland, with two Zryw players in the lineup (Szołtysik and Janduda), won silver.

-Józef Murgot continued his work until the 1970s.
+Murgot continued his work until the 1970s.
 He died on 31 August 1987 and was buried at the Chropaczów Municipal Cemetery.